Tim-B/hipsterdevblog.com/source/_posts/2014-06-22-retrieving-files-from-s3-using-chef-on-opsworks.markdown

 <h2>Adding AWS cookbook via Berkshelf</h2>

 <p>
-    The first thing you'll need to do is add the OpsCode <a href="http://community.opscode.com/cookbooks/aws">AWS cookbook</a> to your Berkfile.
+    The first thing you'll need to do is add the OpsCode <a target="_blank" href="http://community.opscode.com/cookbooks/aws">AWS cookbook</a> to your Berkfile.
 Note that Berkshelf is only supported on Chef 11.10 or higher on OpsWorks, so if your OpsWorks stack has an older version selected you'll have to either upgrade or include the whole AWS cookbook in your custom cookbook repository.